roudra323/ArtBlock_Foundry/README.md

 ## Smart Contracts Overview

-The ArtBlock platform employs a series of smart contracts to facilitate various functionalities, from tokenomics and governance to community interaction and marketplace dynamics.
+The ArtBlockForge platform employs a series of smart contracts to facilitate various functionalities, from tokenomics and governance to community interaction and marketplace dynamics.
 Here's a brief overview of each contract and its role within the platform:

 ### `ArtBlockAMM.sol`
 - **Purpose:** Manages the automated market-making (AMM) functionalities for ArtBlock Tokens.